Bachelor's

 Concentrations

 A concentration is an area of emphasis within a student’s major.
-Some majors at UAF require a concentration, others do not.
+Only majors listing concentration areas require a student to declare a concentration prior to graduation.
+Concentrations may only be added to majors that explicitly include them in their program requirements.
 A student may only earn one degree in a specific discipline once.
 Using different concentrations within a degree program to count as a different degree is not allowed.
-Double concentrations are permitted with departmental approval.
+Double concentrations may be permitted with departmental approval.
+The Declaration of Concentration form is available through the Office of the Registrar's forms page.

 Minors

-A minor is a component of a bachelor's degree in an area of study in addition to the student's major.
-The minor is an opportunity to explore an additional area of interest.
+A minor is a component of a bachelor's degree that is in an area of study in addition to the student's major.
+A student can choose a minor that complements their major or use this as an opportunity to explore an additional area of interest.
 Students can declare a minor when submitting an admission application or by filling out the Declaration of Minor form through the Office of the Registrar.

 Minor Requirements

-- A minor from UAF consists of a minimum of 15 credits, at least 3 of which have to be earned at UAF.
+- A minor from UAF consists of a minimum of 15 credits, at least 3 of which must be earned at UAF, at the F100-level or above.

 - Some minors may require department approval.